CrypticGuava/OtterHugger/README.md

 # OtterHugger

 Best in class fileless polymorphic loader.
+Written in C.
 Patches AMSI, ETW, never touches disk, silent as a mouse.

 DISCLAIMER: This requires licenses to Cobalt-Strike for authorized penetration testing.
 Do not attack machines you do not own or do not have permission to test.